SachPrecious/SachPrecious/README.md

 Here are a few of the projects I've been working on:

 - **Project 1**: A 🌥️ cloud-based application that automates a certain process, reducing manual intervention and increasing efficiency, using Jenkins for CI/CD.
-- **Project 2**: An 💻 infrastructure automation project, using Ansible and Terraform, that sets up and configures a multi-tier web application environment on AWS.
+- **Project 2**: An 💻 infrastructure automation project using Terraform, that sets up and configures a multi-tier web application environment on AWS.

 Feel free to reach out to me if you have any questions or if you're interested in collaborating on a project! 🤝